FreeMasen/WiredForge.com/content/blog/llvm_ir.md

 In this update, we've added a new assignment for the result of our `icmp eq`, which takes 2 arguments; the first requires a type, in this case `i32`, the second needs to have the same type but we don't write that one out.
-Breaking down our addition here is we are assigning to the variable `%success` the result of comparing `%ret` with `13`, if `%ret` is `13` then `%success` will be `1` otherwise it will be `0`.
+Breaking down our addition here is, we are assigning to the variable `%success` the result of comparing `%ret` with `13`, if `%ret` is `13` then `%success` will be `1` otherwise it will be `0`.
 Now let's update our code to return `0` when `%success` is `1` and `%ret` when it is `0`.
 To do that we are going to add 2 new basic blocks and a `br` instruction to perform